RoryBecker/CR_RemoveStringToken/README.md

 This plugin adds a new CodeProvider '**Remove String Token**'

-This CodeProvider allows the user to remove a String Token from a string, along with it's associated parameter.
+This CodeProvider allows the user to remove a String Token from a string, along with it's associated argument.

 ###Example Usage